ElZapallo432/ThermesChatbot/README.md

     <h2>Method of Use</h2>
     <p>This chatbot is actually pretty simple to use;</p>
     <p>The interface is clearly inspired by the O.S terminal, that is merely a design choice that we found fitting for this project as we are also at the time trying to make a terminal chatting service.</p>
     <p>Through this fake terminal you can chat with Thermes Chatbot, it's trained to know a lot about Chilean plan regarding AI and the EU regulation concerning AI as well.
-It was trained specifically for both these topics but it can also answer common questions though it can fail sometimes, refreshing the page seems to fix the problem.</p>
+It was trained specifically for both these topics but it can also answer common questions although it can fail sometimes, refreshing the page seems to fix the problem.</p>
 </div>

 <div class="lang-box lang-es">